 Regular and reflective experience in a range of progressive environments and disciplines for training, trips and expeditions, from UK to Himalayas.

 Improved safety of all group members in alpinism through a conscious development and assessment.
 Developing motivation, partnerships and support between like-minded climbers and mentoring figures.

 Former members giving back to the wider climbing community through careers in the outdoors (British Mountain Guides, etc) and further mentoring, thus improving the national standards of climbing.

 Sharing of ideas, skills, reports, presentations, publicity and content.

 Creating contacts within the UK and Global outdoor world and brands.

 Taking ownership of expedition planning, logistics, group dynamics and finances, website and social developments.

-3 years, broken into 6 six-month programmes:
+This is an example timeline, although exact details may vary.
+The pathway is 3 years, broken into 6 six-month programmes: